 Heating water is extremely expensive.
-We accept this for better system hygiene in the pre-rinse cycle with water at 35°C, but reduce the temperature in the main rinse cycle to a moderate maximum of 65°C.
+We use this for better plant hygiene when pre-rinsing with warm water at with water at 35°C, but reduce the temperature in the main rinse to a moderate temperature of max.
+65°C in the main rinse cycle.